ace-n/Euphoria/README.md

 Ignore keyword case - if checked, keyword case is disregarded when filtering through items (e.g. "HUNTSMAN" = "huntsman").
 Otherwise, keyword case is taken into account (e.g. "huntsman" != "HUNTSMAN")
 Save/Load past searches - if checked, searches made in the current session will be saved and automatically loaded the next time Euphoria is launched.
 </pre>

-<br><br><b>The item list</b><br>
+<br><b>The item list</b><br>
 The item list is stored in the "TF2 HATS.txt" file.
-It is a list of TF2 Warehouse item IDs that tell Euphoria where to search.
+It is a list of TF2 Warehouse item IDs that tell Euphoria what Item IDs to search.
 Its syntax is as follows.
 <pre>
 // - Comment
 Comment above a list of item IDs - item set name